Home

 Water Damaged Cabover

 I've also had issues with a leak over my shower area that I completed a repair on in September of 2008.
+I may have been about to have prevented these various leaks.

-This site does not attempt to suggest that you should do your own repairs.
+do your own repairs.
 Many of the electrical/mechanical systems in a Class C Motorhome should be worked on by a qualified RV technician.
 A person can get hurt attempting to repair something if he/she does not understand some basic principles.

 While I was looking for this leak, I decided to deal with an apparent problem with my ladder foundation.
 The ladder brackets on the roof appeared to be loosening up.
 This could potentially allow movement of the self-leveling caulk.
 If this were to happen, a leak could occur.